ClonyPDF home

 Reviewed by the embassy or consulate of the country you are applying to visit.
 Requirements may differ from your home country's passport photo specification — particularly for size, background colour, and face proportion.
 The US visa photo spec, for example, differs from the US passport photo spec.
 Hair rules are the same in principle but the photo dimensions and technical requirements surrounding the face may vary.

 For most countries' visa applications, the same hair that is acceptable in a passport photo will be acceptable in a visa photo.
 Where the practical difference arises is in digital portal submission: some visa application portals have stricter automated image quality checks than passport office portals, which means borderline hair situations (fringe at the brow line, minor shadow near the temple) that pass manual passport review may fail an automated visa portal check.
 If you are submitting to a visa portal, running your photo through a compliance tool first is particularly advisable.
+The Schengen visa photo requirements page is a useful reference for the stricter European portal checks.

 If you are preparing photos for both a passport and a visa application simultaneously, the safest approach is to use a photo that passes the stricter of the two sets of requirements — which, for hair, usually means the more explicitly defined face-visibility standard.
+Also confirm the general photo quality requirements for both submissions.

 Frequently Asked Questions About Hair in Passport Photos